Accessibility in Preston

 For even more history, The Preston Cenotaph sits on the Flag Market in the city centre.
 This structure is a Grade I listed war memorial and is certainly a sight to check off your list.
 With the location of the Cenotaph, you'll find it easily accessible to view.

-Preston Dock is steeped in history, once being the largest inland dock in Europe.
+Preston Docks are steeped in history, once being the largest inland dock in Europe.
 There are great views of the city and the water, with level and accessible paths circling the dock.
-There's also some fantastic places to eat or grab a drink nearby.
+There are also some fantastic places to eat or grab a drink nearby.

 For football lovers, Deepdale Stadium is a must see.
 The stadium can be viewed easily from the outside, with the Sir Tom Finney fountain also on the grounds.
 If you fancy catching a match, the stadium also provides full disabled access so you can enjoy the full experience.

 Preston city centre hosts a number of annual events that are accessible.